devbis/ble2mqtt/README.md

 ### Any device
-- Any bluetooth device can work as a presence tracker You can provide `"threshold"` parameter to the device to set the limit in second when the device is considered away.
+- Any bluetooth device can work as a presence tracker
+  - `"threshold"` - set the limit in second when the device is considered away.
 The default value is 180 seconds.
+  - `"send_data_period"` - variable defines a time when status update should be pushed.
+Default is 60 seconds of the refresh.
+  - `"sdp_activation"` - enable/disable `SEND_DATA_PERIOD` usage.
+Status is refreshed only when tracker has `ON` state.
+When is `OFF` it stops sending.
+Default is `True`.

 ### Kettles
 - **Redmond RK-G2xxS series (type: redmond_rk_g200)**